 - Legally defensible Analysis Results and Expert Reports accepted in every UK family court

-- Direct contact with our experts with over 50 years combined experience in hair drug and alcohol testing
+- Direct contact with our experts with over 100 years’ combined experience in hair drug and alcohol testing

 - Competitive pricing in accordance with LAA codified rates

 Hair Drug Testing Explained

 Hair grows at an average rate of 1cm per month; therefore a 3cm section of scalp hair can provide an approximate 3 month retrospective profile of drug use.
 Due to the growth rate, hair provides a unique window of detection covering months rather than days that urine or oral fluid analysis can show.